ibm-cloud-docs/cloud-databases/reference-activity-tracker.md

 `<service_id>.user.delete`|A user was deleted.
 A "-failure" flag is included in the message if the attempt to delete a user failed.
 `<service_id>.backup.restore`|A restore from backup was created.
 If the attempted restore failed, a "-failure" flag is included in the message.
 `<service_id>.resources.scale`|A scaling operation was performed.
 If the scaling operation failed, a "-failure" flag is included in the message.
-`<service_id>.whitelisted-ips-list.update`|The whitelist was modified.
-A "-failure" flag is included in the message if the attempt to modify the whitelist failed.
+`<service_id>.whitelisted-ips-list.update`|The allowlist was modified.
+A "-failure" flag is included in the message if the attempt to modify the allowlist failed.
 `<service_id>.serviceendpoints.update`|A change has been made to the service endpoints configuration.
 If the operation failed, a "-failure" flag is included in the message.
 `<service_id>.autoscaling.update`|An autoscaling configuration change or an autoscaling operation was performed.
 If an autoscaling operation was performed the message includes `autoscale resources for instance <deployment-id>`.
 If the autoscaling operation or configuration change failed, a "-failure" flag is included in the message.
 {: caption="Table 2.
 List of Events and Event Descriptions" caption-side="top"}